 We immediately had dinner at Creperie Les Tilleuls, and I had my favorite galette so far – duck and roasted apples with caramel and pineau (a liquor).
 The duck was delicious!
-David enjoyed a pizza.
+David enjoyed the pizza.
 The restaurant was in an old house and focuses on local seafood.
 It was very nautical.

 The big thing on the island Ile de Re is biking.
 Everyone bikes everywhere, because the island is quite big, and cars cannot get as many places due to narrow streets.
 So in the morning, after pastries for breakfast, we rented bikes, and took off for a tour around the island!

 We started out by biking to the beach to take the Atlantic in!
 The beach was at low tide and is very expansive.
 We spent a lot of time walking around and checking out the fish locks.
 These man-made, u-shaped lagoons fill with water at high tide.
 When the tide rushes out, the only escape in the bowl of the U is a gate.
 Big fish can’t fit through the gate, so they become trapped in the small pool in the U. I have pointed them out in this Google earth picture:

 There were people catching the fish, as well as hunting for crabs (we think).
 We also saw shrimp and signs of clams.

 From there we biked to the center of Sainte-Marie-de-Re and had lunch at Chai Pepette (roast beef, green beans, and potatoes).